maidsafe/rfcs/proposed/0000-Unified-structured-data.md

 The primary goal is two fold, reduce network traffic (by removing an indirection, of looking up a value and using that as a key to lookup next) and also to remove complexity (thereby increasing security).

-Another facet of this proposal is extendability.
-In networks such as SAFE for instance, client app developers can define their own types (say of the `fix` protocol for financial transactions) and instanciate this type on the network.
-For users creating their own network they may whitelist or blacklist types and type_id's as they wish, but the possibility would exist for network builders (of new networks) to allow extensibility of types.
+Another facet of this proposal is extendibility.
+In networks such as SAFE for instance, client app developers can define their own types (say of the `fix` protocol for financial transactions) and instantiate this type on the network.
+For users creating their own network they may white list or blacklist types and type_id's as they wish, but the possibility would exist for network builders (of new networks) to allow extensibility of types.

 ##What cases does it support?